Akiane Kramarik and Six More Artists Drawing Artistic Inspiration From On-High

 Yasuko and Graham Fleming

-Akiane unquestionably developed her artistic talents and religious vision in the early years.
-This sweet girl first began discussing her conversations with God and Jesus when she was just four years old.
-She also began sketching with pencil and charcoal as she turned five and developed surprising artistic skill in just a few short years.
+According to her autobiography titled "Akiane, Her Life, Her Art, Her Poetry.
+Akiane developed her artistic talents and visions in the early years.
+This young child first began discussing her conversations with God and Jesus when she was just four years old.
+She also began sketching with pencil and charcoal as she turned five and developed surprising artistic skills in just a few short years.
 By six, she was painting with acrylics and by seven, she had even started writing her own spiritual poetry.
 Her paintings of Jesus have inspired thousands to seek a deeper, more personal relationship with Christ.
+(Prints available here)